gradle/gradle/design-docs/dependency-management-bug-fixes.md

     3. Publish the module to the second repository.
     4. Resolve again.
     5. Assert Gradle performs HTTP requests to look for the module.
-    6. Assert build succeeeds.
+    6. Assert build succeeds.
     7. Resolve again.
     8. Assert Gradle does not make any HTTP requests
-    9. Assert build succeeeds.
+    9. Assert build succeeds.

 ### Implementation strategy